Adewale-1/CoinChange/README.md

 To use this class, run the `main` method.
 You will be prompted to enter an amount in cents.
 The program will then output the calculated change in dollars, half dollars, quarters, dimes, nickels, and pennies.

-## Dependencies

-Both classes depend on the `SimpleReader` and `SimpleWriter` classes from the components library for input and output operations.

 ## Authors

 These programs were written by A.Adenle.